-Established in 1992, the Central Texas College as a charitable nonprofit corporation, the school offers colleges in Arts and Humanities, Business/Business Technology Construction and Manufacturing Technology, Healthcare and Public Service, and Science/Technology/Engineering/Mathematics (STEM).
+Established in 1967 as a full-service Community College, Central Texas College offers programs in Arts and Humanities, Business/Business Technology Construction and Manufacturing Technology, Healthcare and Public Service, and Science/Technology/Engineering/Mathematics (STEM).
 CTC is a military-friendly school and the top college choice of HS graduates of three surrounding counties.

 6. Nassau Community College

 Nassau Community College’s online Paralegal Associate of Applied Science degree also offers a certification option in paralegal studies as well.
 The paralegal program, approved by the ABA, provides a broad understanding of the law, develop practical skills, and supports students by providing a positive experience in a legal setting.
 The paralegal degree courses include business law, law office management, litigation studies, and legal research and writing.
 Common paralegal electives are personal injury law and family law.